Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Our Approach

 During the training of our algorithm, we sometimes encounter a phenomenon in which the confidence of the model's predictions falls drastically, especially the confidence of points from unseen classes.
 This phenomenon results in the model being essentially unable to generate pseudo labels, and therefore the scores show a sharp sudden decline.
 This may happen relatively early in the training as there are fewer labels per class.

-Our solution is to look at the entropy loss during training and to identify any sharp decline (using a threshold on the gradient graph).
-Once identified, a stopping point is fixed a few epochs before the sudden decline.
-An Interesting outcome is that our algorithm converges much faster than its original SSL variant.
-For example, with 4 labels per class and 40 unseen classes in CIFAR-100, our method converges after $523.0 \pm 24.61$ epochs, while the SSL methods of \flexmatch\ and \freematch\ require 1024 epochs, \openmatch\ - 512, and \openldn\ - 1024.
+To address this problem, we track the gradient graph of the loss term $\ell_{kl}$ during training.
+Once a sharp decline is identified, the training is stopped a few epochs prior to the sudden decline.
+Interestingly, this procedure has a curious artificat, where our algorithm converges much faster than its original SSL variant while achieving a greatly improved accuracy.